A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Multistep organic synthesis is a chemical process that involves multiple steps to convert starting materials into a target compound.
+Multistep organic synthesis is a chemical process involving multiple steps to convert starting materials into a target compound.
 This experiment demonstrates the synthesis of aspirin, a common over-the-counter pain reliever, using a two-step process.
+The synthesis involves the esterification of salicylic acid followed by hydrolysis.

 Materials